 Channel your interests in history and social studies into a teaching career with Southern New Hampshire University's dual undergraduate degree in secondary education.
-This unique BA program leads to New Hampshire certification for teaching social studies in grades five through 12, which is reciprocal in most states.
+This unique BA program will lay the foundation for you to earn New Hampshire teaching certification for teaching social studies in grades 5 through 12.
+This certification may be reciprocal in some states, but many will have further requirements to fulfill.
 You'll graduate with a deep understanding of history and social studies while meeting all state requirements for teacher certification.

 At SNHU, we emphasize real-world experience.
 Here, you won't have to wait until senior year to get into a classroom.
 In fact, as a history and social studies education major candidate, you can expect to:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in history and social studies education at SNHU include:

 Our BA program prepares you for teaching primary areas of history, government, economics and geography, as well as secondary areas of psychology and sociology.
 This qualifies you for state certification to teach in middle, junior and high schools.*

 Graduating with this degree demonstrates depth of knowledge, giving you an edge in the job market.
 The comprehensive understanding of teaching and learning you gain can also be applied in other training settings.